22940dev/hugo-frameview/content/likes.md

 > The meaning of life is just to be alive.
 It is so plain and so obvious and so simple.
 And yet, everybody rushes around in a great panic as if it were necessary to achieve something beyond themselves.

+> A person who thinks all the time has nothing to think about except thoughts.
+So he loses touch with reality, and lives in a world of illusion.

 > Before enlightenment, chop wood, carry water.
 After enlightenment, chop wood, carry water.

 > These are all just metaphors for something that simply cannot be put into words.